 Lal Deval (Synagogue): David Sassoon built the Ohel David Lal Devul (Red Temple), in 1867 for the small Jewish community.
 It is a beautifully built synagogue, in English-Gothic style, made of red bricks and well-drafted stones.
 It is also believed to be one of the largest synagogues in the world.

-Pashan Lake: Pashan Lake is a small lake around 12-km off the road to the National Defense Academy in Pune, which is a favourite haunt for migratory birds during the winter.
-The lake is being developed as a bird sanctuary and is considered a Ornithologists delight.
+Pashan Lake: Pashan Lake is a small lake around 12-km off the road to the National Defense Academy in Pune, which is a favorite haunt for migratory birds during the winter.
+The lake is being developed as a bird sanctuary and is considered an Ornithologists delight.

 Sinhagad Fort: Sinhagad fort stands 25-km away from Pune and is one of the important Maratha forts having a colourful history linked with it.
 The fort was formerly known as “Kondhana”, its literal translation is the “Fortress of the Lion”.
 The fort is the most impregnable fort in western India.
 It has changed hands many times from Mohammed Tughluq in 1340 AD to the British in 1918 AD.